Education in Taiwan: History

 The Dutch East India Company, the Ming Chinese loyalists under Koxinga, Qing China, and the Japanese all implemented education systems on Taiwan.
 Christianity was taught under Dutch rule.
 Taiwan also had many academies, such as Daodong Academy, Fongyi Academy, Huangxi Academy, Jhen Wen Academy, Mingxin Academy and Pingtung Academy.

-In 1944-1945, the Republic of China under the Chinese Nationalist Party led by Chiang Kai-shek took control of the island; the existing private school infrastructure was curtailed over suspicions of its political loyalty.
+In 1944–1945, the Republic of China under the Chinese Nationalist Party led by Chiang Kai-shek took control of the island; the existing private school infrastructure was curtailed over suspicions of its political loyalty.
 After the retreat of the ROC to Taiwan in 1949, they sought to use public schools to assimilate the Taiwanese population; private schools, seen as an obstacle to this process, were suppressed.
 By 1954, however, the party yielded to calls for education reform, and began to revitalize and expand private schooling.
 The Nationalists used a number of measures (such as filling school boards with loyalists and careful control of state funding) to ensure that private schooling remained under state influence.

 Public education

 The public education system in Taiwan spans nursery schools through university.
 Public education has been compulsory from primary school through junior high school since 1968.
-In 2001 roughly 16% of the central budget was spent on education.
-In January 2011, President Ma announced plans to implement a full twelve-year compulsory education program by 2014.
-In addition, financial support for preschool education would begin, starting with fee waivers.
+In August 2011, the Executive Yuan confirmed that a full twelve-year compulsory education program would be implemented by 2014.
+As part of the same educational reforms, President Ma Ying-jeou had announced in January 2011 that financial support for preschool education would begin, starting with fee waivers.

 Access to high school and university is controlled by a series of national exams.
 Discipline in public schools of all levels is generally very tight with school uniforms and morning reveille being the norm.
 Students of all levels through high school are responsible for cleaning their own classrooms and areas around the school, cleanup time being a daily ritual.
 Corporal punishment is officially banned, but many reports suggest it is still practiced by many teachers, due in no small part to the fact that most parents support it.

 The school year consists of two semesters.
 The fall semester begins in early September and runs till late January or early February.
 Winter vacation typically runs from three to four weeks around the Lunar New Year.
 Spring semester begins following the Lantern Festival in mid February and ends in late June.
 From middle school on, many schools hold "optional supplementary classes" during winter and summer vacation as well as after normal school hours.
 Despite the name, in many cases participation is compulsory.
 The language of instruction is Mandarin.